 Putting the “E” in Secondary School STEM Education

-The GE+ CU Teach Engineering concentration requires completion of a science (physics, chemistry or biology) or math focus, education pedagogy courses, and a ninth semester of in-depth student teaching, extending the 128 credit hour General Engineering Plus degree as can be seen in the table below.
-Some overlap in coursework allows the program to be completed in nine semesters.
+The GE+ CU Teach Engineering concentration requires completion of a science (physics, chemistry or biology) or math focus, education pedagogy courses, and a ninth semester of in-depth student teaching – extending the 128 credit hour General Engineering Plus degree to nine semesters.